 The PD: Licensee personnel did not comply with procedures for personnel monitoring as required by regulatory requirements or self-imposed standards.

-Minor if: The failure was administrative in nature in that the RPM was involved in the planning and decision-making associated with exceeding the administrative limit (i.e. the PD is limited to the documentation associated with the approval).
+Minor if: The failure was administrative in nature in that the RPM was involved in the planning and decision-making associated with exceeding the administrative limit (i.e., the PD is limited to the documentation associated with the approval).

 MTM if: The PD is associated with the program and process attribute of the occupational radiation safety cornerstone and adversely affected the cornerstone objective to ensure adequate protection of worker health and safety from exposure to radiation from radioactive material during routine civilian nuclear reactor operation.
 Specifically, the licensee did not effectively implement procedures to monitor and control radiation exposure to workers resulting in an unplanned and uncontrolled exposure of a worker over the administrative limit.

-Example 6.n A licensee intends to use respiratory protection to limit intakes of radioactive material (i.e. the respiratory protection will not be used to protect workers from occupational hazards other than airborne radioactive contamination) and conducts respirator fit testing using a different type of harness than that which is assigned to workers for use in the field.
+Example 6.n A licensee intends to use respiratory protection to limit intakes of radioactive material (i.e., the respiratory protection will not be used to protect workers from occupational hazards other than airborne radioactive contamination) and conducts respirator fit testing using a different type of harness than that which is assigned to workers for use in the field.

-The PD: The licensee did not conduct respirator fit testing with the same make, model, style and size of respirator that will be used in the field as required by regulatory requirements or self-imposed standards.
+The PD: The licensee did not conduct respirator fit testing with the same make, model, style, and size of respirator that will be used in the field as required by regulatory requirements or self-imposed standards.

 Minor if: The PD does not result in a personnel safety issue resulting from the use of equipment whose purpose is to limit intakes of radioactive material, AND the performance deficiency did not impact the required fit factor of the respirator issued to the worker for use in the field.